 Engine control room

 This is the heart of the engine room operations’ simulation where touch screen controls are utilised to operate and manage the main as well as auxiliary machinery and systems.
 Additional realism is achieved by the use of real controls where required.

 The engine room itself is replicated on 3D touch screens that affords a sense of realism by allowing learners to virtually walk through the machinery spaces.

 Emergency switchboard room

 Touchscreen panels, real switchboards combined with circuit breakers provide a realistic mimicry of the ship’s engine room.

-Multiple computers are used to load different models of the ship, ranging from super yachts to VLCCs.
+Multiple computers are used to load different models of the ship, ranging from superyachts to Very Large Crude Carriers (VLCCs).
 The instructor not only controls the exercises from this station but also communicates with learners when the simulator is being used in separation from the bridge simulators.
-This is where the instructor can introduce faults into the system to evaluate learners’ ability to take the required actions to resolve the situation.
-When delivered for senior engineer officers, this type of scenario can be utilised to highlight significant requirements for the ‘engine room resource management’.
+This is where the instructor can introduce faults into the system to evaluate the learners’ ability to resolve the situation.
+When delivered for senior engineer officers, this type of scenario can be utilised to highlight significant requirements for the ‘engine room resource management’ as well.